ncecere/open_model_gateway/docs/user/guide.md

 3. Poll `/v1/batches/:id` or open the **Batches** tab in the portal to monitor progress.
 4. Download output/error NDJSON via `curl` or the UI buttons.

+> The list API supports cursor pagination via `limit` (1–100) and `after=batch_id` so long-running jobs can stream results.
+Each batch response mirrors OpenAI’s schema, including an `errors` list when validation/runtime issues occur and the `cancelling_at`/`expired_at` timestamps, so SDKs can understand the lifecycle without custom glue.

 ### Audio Example